semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 Every rule submitted to Semgrep Registry must include:

-- Rule ID - `ruleid`.
-Rule ID is created automatically by Semgrep App, but include it if you are contributing solely through GitHub without Semgrep App.
+- Rule ID is created automatically by Semgrep App, but include it if you are contributing solely through GitHub without Semgrep App.
+Use a meaningful name for the rule ID.
+Example: `- id: detect-angular-sce-disabled`
 - Test file.
 See [Tests](#tests) for more details.
 Test file must include:
     - Code that Semgrep detects using the rule.
     - Code that is clearly shown as `ok` and Semgrep should not detect it.